NaokiAkai/als_ros/README.md

 $ source devel/setup.bash
 ```

 If you do not want to make a new workspace for als_ros, please copy the als_ros package to your workspace.
+The cloned directory has a ROS workspace.

 ## How to use

-You need to publish sensor_msgs::LaserScan, nav_msgs::Odometry, and nav_msgs::OccupancyGrid.
-Default topic names of these messages are "/scan", "/odom", and "/map".

-Also, you need to execute static_transform_publisher for between the base link to the laser sensor.
-Default frame names of these frames are "base_link" and "laser".

-Please refer the ROS documents for setting them.
+Following messages (topics) are needed to be published;

+- sensor_msgs::LaserScan (/scan)
+- nav_msgs::Odometry (/odom)
+- nav_msgs::OccupancyGrid (/map)

+Names inside of the brackets are default topic names.

+Also, static transformation between following two frames is needed to be set.

+- origin of a robot (base_link)
+- 2D LiDAR (laser)

+Names inside of the brackets are default frame names.

+There are launch files in the als_ros pakages.
+These names are set in **mcl.launch**.

-Then, you can use the localization software as
+Then, the localization software can be used with mcl.launch.

 ```
 $ roslaunch roslaunch als_ros mcl.launch